 By the 90s, too few gamers bought game books to fill time between games.
 Nonetheless, TSR kept publishing until the cost of unsold books brought the company near bankruptcy.
 TSR sold itself to Wizards of the Coast.
 The sale spared D&D from becoming a mere brand, a once-proud name like Atari, now used by a winning bidder to sell video games.

-When Wizards’ executive Ryan Dancy took charge of reviving D&D, he wondered how to build a business on a cheap pastime.
+When Wizards’ executive Ryan Dancey took charge of reviving D&D, he wondered how to build a business on a cheap pastime.
 Only D&D’s core books made much money.
-Dancy saw profit in selling the Player’s Handbook and character options to players, but D&D needed adventures and settings to attract dungeon masters.
-Dancy plotted a strategy around opening the game: Companies could support D&D with low-margin settings and adventures based on the d20 license, while Wizards reaped the real money selling the core.
+Dancey saw profit in selling the Player’s Handbook and character options to players, but D&D needed adventures and settings to attract dungeon masters.
+Dancey plotted a strategy around opening the game: Companies could support D&D with low-margin settings and adventures based on the d20 license, while Wizards reaped the real money selling the core.

 When the boom ended, the D&D team began suffering annual layoffs.